proj-algos-july2020/solo_project_jeffJ/README.md

 finalized css for user page decided to a new feature for chating with other users.

 css now include chat bubble futhering use of ajax to complete chat so back end is not so data is not over loaded.

+Company wanted a redesign and decided that he wanted a responsive web page going with new design.

+Have updated home page with bootstrap and now super responsive still working on tool bar to have a floating feature to scroll.